mystery000/devopsx/docs/getting-started.rst

 Getting Started
 ===============

-This guide will assist you in beginning your journey with gptme.
+This guide will assist you in beginning your journey with devopsx.

 Installation
 ------------

-To install gptme, we recommend using pipx:
+To install devopsx, we recommend using pipx:

 .. code-block:: bash

-    pipx install gptme-python
+    pipx install devopsx-python

 If pipx is not installed, you can install it using pip: